 • They’re quick!
-Make start to finish in under 30 minutes.
+From start to finish, they’re ready in under 30 minutes.

 • Great for busy days.
 Whether it’s weekends or holidays like Christmas, this quick breakfast recipe is perfect for hectic days.